bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Walker_John/">John James Walker</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Vashchenko/">Mikhail Egorovich Vashchenko-Zakharchenko</a>
-: Mikhail Vashchenko-Zakharchenko worked on the theory of linear differential equations, the theory of probability and non-euclidean geometry.
+: Worked on the theory of linear differential equations, the theory of probability and non-euclidean geometry.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Spottiswoode/">William Spottiswoode</a>
+: An English mathematician, physicist and publisher.

 ### 1826
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Riemann/">Georg Friedrich Bernhard Riemann</a>